|

 through one square centimeter of membrane, to inside can be

 calculated from the Faraday constant.
+Number of

 moles transferred per square centimeter = membrane charges transferred